Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_2.rst

 Stage 2 is also a fairly customizable stage and has many diagnostics to look over.
 You will know if Stage 2 succeeded if:

   1. The calibration and aperture plots accurately located the correct traces and the apertures encompass the entirety of the orders you have chosen to extract from.
-  2. The extracted 1D spectral time series are consistent with the source spectrum expected (e.g. if your target is an A star, you can see Balmer lines in the spectrum), and the 1D spectrum gif shows no cosmic ray spikes, drift over time, or reduction process artifacts (e.g. rapid variations or dramatic changes in flux in certain channels which can arise from hot/cold/dead pixels, an up-and-down jitteriness that might be the result of bad background subtraction).
+  2. The extracted 1D spectral time series are consistent with the source spectrum expected (e.g. if your target is an A star, you should be able to see Balmer absorption lines in the spectrum centered at the appropriate wavelengths), and the 1D spectrum gif shows no cosmic ray spikes, drift over time, or reduction process artifacts (e.g. rapid variations or dramatic changes in flux in certain channels which can arise from hot/cold/dead pixels, an up-and-down jitteriness that might be the result of bad background subtraction, etc.).
   3. The extracted orders are reasonably consistent with each other, where their wavelength ranges overlap.
 Some minor differences should be expected due to order throughput variations, but the overall shape and features should be comparable.
   4. The cross-correlation dispersion and cross-dispersion shifts are reasonably consistent with the x-y shifts measured in the 0th order and background stars (if available) in Stage 1.
   5. The extracted raw white light curves for each order clearly show the transit with the depth and scatter that you expect.